Why is New South Wales undergoing a redistribution?

 Origins of name

-The Division of Sydney is named for the city covered by the electoral division.
+The Division of Sydney is named for the city covered by the electorate.
 The name 'Sydney' was used by Captain Arthur Phillip in honour of Thomas Townshend, First Viscount Sydney, who as British Home Secretary submitted the plan for a convict settlement at Botany Bay.

-The first electoral division of this name was created on 21 November 1968 and was first represented in 1969.
+The first electorate of this name was created on 21 November 1968 and was first represented in 1969.

 More information